varunyadavgg/AUTO-Continue-GPT/README.md

 3. Enable "Developer mode" by toggling the switch in the top right corner.

-4. Click the "Load unpacked" button and select the folder containing the extension files (`click-continue-generating-extension`).
+4. Click the "Load unpacked" button and select the folder containing the extension files (`AUTO-Complete-GPT`).

 The extension is now loaded and active.
 It will automatically click the "Continue generating" button every second on `https://chat.openai.com/`.